 - Diwali: The festival of lights is India’s most well-known festival.
 From rural India to urban places – homes, markets, and offices – are decorated with lamps and string lights.
 There is an air of festivity that welcomes all.
 Diwali usually falls in October.

-- Onam: Kerala’s biggest festival, Onam is a 10-day long festival with interesting cultural performances and mouth-watering food.
-The highlight, though, is the Vallamkali or the Snake Boat Race on the Pampa River.
+- Onam: Kerala’s biggest festival, Onam, is a 10-day festival with engaging cultural performances and mouth-watering food.
+The highlight is the Vallamkali or the Snake Boat Race on the Pampa River.
 Onam falls in September.

 - Durga puja: Witness the entire city of Kolkata turn into a carnival of festivities, food, art, and spirituality.
 Food stalls, lightings, magnificent pandals, and streets full of people celebrating the festival make it the best time to visit Kolkata.
-It usually falls in the month of October.
+It usually falls in October.

 - Pushkar camel fair: For an exotic festival that is one of a kind, visit the camel fair in Pushkar, Rajasthan.
 This five-day event with camels, colorful turbans, and mustachioed men starts with an adrenaline-pumping camel race, lasting five days.
 The festival is usually held at the end of October or early November.

 To learn more about eVisa India, you can visit or explore our website pages and new experience with our consultation team, who we believe in giving our best.